 Get the best bang for your buck at iQ Exchange.
-This unique student accommodation offers en-suite rooms, studio rooms and even two-bed apartments! iQ Exchange is perfect for students of the University of Nottingham and Nottingham Trent University.
-Many young students try their best at securing iQ Exchange months in advance, and it’s not surprising to know why. iQ Exchange offers fully furnished rooms and amazing communal amenities such as a common room, a laundry room, bike storage, social events, contents insurance and much more.
+This unique student accommodation offers en-suite rooms, studio rooms and even two-bed apartments! iQ Exchange student accommodation is perfect for students of the University of Nottingham and Nottingham Trent University.
+Many young students try their best at securing iQ Exchange months in advance, and it’s not surprising to know why. iQ Exchange, Nottingham offers fully furnished rooms and amazing communal amenities such as a common room, a laundry room, bike storage, social events, contents insurance and much more.

 £129 – £222/week

 Fill this form and get in touch with an expert

 What Is The Cost Of Tuition In Nottingham?